 By the time you are able to aggregate data from multiple sources, clean it so you are confident in its accuracy, organize and deliver it in the right format to the people who need to see it, months may have passed.
-The business need and prioritizes may have passed along with them.
+The business need and prioritizes may have been passed along with them.

 How can we shorten the time from identifying key questions to the delivery of data in support of the answer while it is still relevant?

 We used to think that finding data was the problem.
 Now that we have more data available than we ever imagined, new problems arise and must be addressed to promote effective data usage.
-Once we have a process and operational model in place for effective data-driven decisions, it can be transformational for your department, business and even industry.
+Once we have a process and operational model in place for effective data-driven decisions, it can be transformational for your department, business, and industry.

 Click here to learn more about Decision Analytics or feel free to reach out to us directly!

 - ADMIN (1)